Ajatt-Tools/mpvacious/README.md

 ### Menu options

 Advanced menu has the following options:

+* <kbd>f</kbd> - Increment number of cards to update.
+Only affects note updating, including quick card creation.
+The number of cards to update is reset to 1 upon updating a note.
+* <kbd>shift+f</kbd> - Decrement number of cards to update.

 * <kbd>c</kbd> - Interactive subtitle selection.
   The range of the currently displayed subtitle line is selected.
 The selection then grows both ways based on the following displayed lines.